Friday, January 27, 2017

 Wednesday Menus #4 and make it up as you go along

 I actually enjoy grocery shopping.
-I have a fairly organized list and I pretty much follow it, though I won't say I stick to it 100%.
-A lot of times, a new item, or one that's on sale, will catch my eye and I will think "I can use that later even though it doesn't fit into the menu this go-round".
+I have a fairly organized list and I pretty much follow it, though not 100%.
+A lot of times, a new item, or one that's on sale, will catch my eye and I will think "I can use that".
 Such was the case with this sauce I bought about a month ago:

 Friday - Italian Wedding Soup, hot rolls